dduan/ea/README.md

 ### `ea print`

-Alternatiely, `ea p`.
+Alternatively, `ea p`.
 This command prints out a stored location.
 You tell it which location number to print, and, optionally, what format to print it in.
 First example, `ea p 3` will print out the 3rd location.
 And `ea print 1 '{path} L{line} C{column}'` might print something like `a/b/c.swift L23 C15`.
 The second argument is a format string where `{path}` / `{line}` / `{column}` get replaced by corresponding values.